-Telecom Exchange LA will feature three CEO Roundtables.
+See below for the TEX 2019 CEO Roundtable lineup.
 These roundtables are an opportunity for key CEOs to share their predictions for tech and telecom’s future and to participate in forward-thinking Q&A sessions moderated by industry analysts and journalists.
 More speakers and moderators are being added daily.

 Blockchain, Security and the New Network Infrastructure Realities

 According to Ginni Rometty, the CEO of IBM, “What the Internet did for communications, blockchain will do for trusted transactions.”
 In fact, 69% of banks are currently experimenting with blockchain technology to make their services more secure, seamless and transparent.
 But if blockchain holds such promise and is truly impenetrable, what’s the delay in deployment?
 This roundtable will explore blockchain network developments and challenges, including the top 3-5 ways to effectively leverage the power of blockchain technology to provide more reliable networks globally.

 CEO Roundtable 2

 The Cutting Edge: AI and Edge Computing Empowering Smart Cities of Tomorrow

 According to a report by the International Organization for Migration, every week, three million people move to metropolitan areas, a major driver for smart city development worldwide.
 Driven by the need to enable more cloud applications with available latency and bandwidth, and by the demand for more local processing, edge computing is poised to enable billions of new IoT endpoints, and real-time, localized AI applications for the autonomous systems that will comprise smart cities.
 This panel will explore the technological challenges associated with smart city development, including issues surrounding privacy and security, and determine the top 3-5 methods of realizing this futuristic vision of an always connected metropolis.